Key Takeaways

 Illinois Cannabis Legalization

-In August 2013, Former Gov. Pat Quinn signed into law the Compassionate Use of Illinois Medical Cannabis Pilot Program Act to legalize the cultivation, sale and use of medical cannabis in the state.
+In August 2013, Former Gov. Pat Quinn signed into law the Compassionate Use of Medical Cannabis Program Act to legalize the cultivation, sale and use of medical cannabis in the state.
 Illinois started accepting applications for patients, vendors and growers in September 2014, and dispensaries opened in November 2014.

 In August 2018, a new law allowing opioid patients access to medical cannabis was signed and the Opioid Alternative Pilot Program started at the end of January 2019, the Chicago Tribune reported.
 Allowing medical cannabis as an alternative to opioids in Illinois could yield $100 million-$400 million in additional sales from tens of thousands of new patients according to MJ Business Daily.

-In May 2019, Illinois legalized adult-use cannabis cultivation and sales through its legislature to become the 11th cannabis recreational state.
 In total there could be 295 stores, 100 growers and 100 processors in operation.

 In 2022, Illinois passed legislation that exempt businesses from Section 280E of the federal tax code that allows cannabis companies to deduct business expenses from their state income taxes.